SModelS/smodels/docs/manual/source/DatabaseStructure.rst

        Searches for heavy stable charged particles (HSCPs), for instance, are classified as *prompt*, since the HSCP is assumed to decay outside the detector.
 Displaced results on the other hand require at least one decay to take place inside the detector.

+.. [#f2] In this example we show the metadata used for v3 onwards.
+For the v2 format, refer to the v2 version of this manual.

-.. [#f2] An obvious exception are searches for long-lived particles with displaced decays.
+.. [#f3] An obvious exception are searches for long-lived particles with displaced decays.

-.. [#f3] Although the finalState and intermediateState fields could be combined into a single entry, they are kept separate for backward compatibility.
+.. [#f4] Although the finalState and intermediateState fields could be combined into a single entry, they are kept separate for backward compatibility.